jaegertracing/documentation/content/docs/next-release/performance-tuning.md

 In most common scenarios, the queue will be close to empty (metric: `jaeger_tracer_reporter_queue_length`), as spans are flushed to the Agent or Collector at regular intervals or when a certain size of the batch is reached.
 The detailed behavior of this queue is described in this [GitHub issue](https://github.com/jaegertracing/jaeger-client-java/issues/607).

-Clients also report their dropped spans to the agent.
+Thrift clients also report their dropped spans to the agent.
 These are then published by the agent itself as `jaeger_agent_client_stats_spans_dropped_total{cause="full-queue|send-failure|too-large",}`.
 This can be useful if client metrics are unavailable for some reason.

 ### Modify the batched spans flush interval